-When customers call MSD customer service, they are often experiencing a stressful and even traumatic situation caused by a sewage back up, a broken lateral or some other disruption in sewer service.
+When MSD customers need our help, they are often experiencing a stressful and even traumatic situation caused by a sewer backup, broken building sewer, or some other disruption in sewer service.
 MSD's dedicated staff are trained to provide exceptional customer service and help the customer understand what is happening and what next steps need to occureither by MSD or by the property owner.
 Here are just a few of the comments we received in 2021 from MSD customers following an investigation.